Courtney Hawkins (baseball)

-Courtney James Hawkins (born November 12, 1993) is an American professional baseball outfielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Courtney James Hawkins (born November 12, 1993) is an American professional baseball outfielder who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Early career

 Hawkins attended Mary Carroll High School in Corpus Christi, Texas.
 As a senior, he was the Texas Gatorade High School Baseball Player of the Year.
 He was the fifth ranked high school recruit in his class by ESPN and was committed to University of Texas at Austin.

 Professional career

-Chicago White Sox (2012–2018)
+Chicago White Sox

 The Chicago White Sox selected Hawkins in the first round, with the 13th overall selection, of the 2012 Major League Baseball draft.
 Hawkins started his career with the rookie-level Bristol White Sox of the Appalachian League.
 In 38 games he hit .272/.314/.401 with three home runs and 16 runs batted in.
 On August 12, 2012, he was promoted to the Low-A Kannapolis Intimidators of the South Atlantic League.
 He hit .308/.352/.631 with four home runs and 15 runs batted in 16 games.
 He ended the season with the High-A Winston-Salem Dash after he was promoted on August 29, 2012.
 Overall, he finished his first season hitting .284/.324/.480 with eight home runs and 33 runs batted in 59 games.
 Hawkins was ranked the White Sox #1 prospect at the start of the 2013 season.
 He was also ranked as the #55 ranked prospect in baseball according to Baseball America and #68 by MLB.com.
-Hawkins spent the whole 2013 season with Class A-Advanced Winston-Salem Dash.
+Hawkins spent the whole 2013 season with High-A Winston-Salem Dash.
 He struggled in his first full season, batting .178 with 19 home runs and 160 strikeouts in 383 at-bats.

 Hawkins returned to Winston-Salem in 2014, batting .249 with 19 home runs and 84 RBIs.
-He spent 2015 with the Birmingham Barons, batting .243 with nine home runs and 41 RBIs, and 2016 with Birmingham, posting a .203 average with 12 home runs and 60 RBIs.
+He spent 2015 with the Double-A Birmingham Barons, batting .243 with nine home runs and 41 RBIs, and 2016 with Birmingham, posting a .203 average with 12 home runs and 60 RBIs.
 In 2017, he played for Kannapolis, Winston-Salem and Birmingham, posting a combined .205 average with 12 home runs and 33 RBIs in 91 total games between both teams.
 Hawkins was released from the organization on April 18, 2018.